 The area of Beypore has a beautiful beach, a harbor, a light house, a boat building yard, a bird sanctuary and a place called the Dolphin’s point.
-Though you will have to walk for 2 kilometers from the main road to the Dolphin’s point, the sight of dolphins playing in the sea is definitely worth it.
+The sight of dolphins playing in the sea is definitely worth it.
 Chaliyar Puzha, which is the fourth longest river in Kerala State, flows through this village.

 S.M.
 StreetIt derives its name from the time it was lined with sweet meat and halwa stalls.

 ‘Anjuman’, a parsi cemetery built in the 17th century which is now abandoned, is also located here.
 This area offers you a grand shopping experience without making a big hole in your pocket.
 From saris to cosmetics, from halwa to banana chips, you will find everything.
 Kozhikode is known for spices like black pepper, cardamom, etc and this area gives you the best in class spices as well.